 The park hosts three park films that give you the chance to learn more about Charles Pinckney and South Carolina.

-“Forgotten Founder”- 17-minutes long orientation film on Charles Pinckney and his impacts to South Carolina and United States History
+"Forgotten Founder"- 17-minutes long orientation film on Charles Pinckney and his impacts to South Carolina and the United States History

 "Founding Brothers: Sides of Slavery"- 11-minutes episode on the ambiguities of the U.S. Constitution and the discussion of slavery.